carneades/carneades-3/doc/manual/argument_graphs.md

 ## Metadata

 The argument graph as as whole, as well as each of its statements and arguments, can be annotated with metadata, using the [Dublin Core](http://dublincore.org/).
 There are 15 elements in the Dublin Core.
-Each element may zero or more values.
+Each element may contain zero or more values.
 Here is a list of the Dublin Core elements:

 1. Title
 2. Creator